slm03/jekyll-now/_posts/2014-3-3-Hello-World.md

 For this project we were instructed to create a generative abstraction.
 We were to create a composition using assets we created, found, and coded.
 I decided to recreate a Scrabble playing board with tiles spelling out words and then creating short phrases.

 My idea came from wanting to use inspirational quotes that I personally enjoy, and I thought others would also enjoy them as well.
 The idea behind recreating a Scrabble board was to add a little bit of hapiness and fun to my overall composition.
-If someone sees a Scrabble board it may remoind them of memories they may have had playing the game.
+If someone sees a Scrabble board it may remind them of memories they may have had playing the game.
 When I see it, it reminds me of a simpler time when I was young and used to play with my cousin, who was also my best friend.

 To begin, I decided to completely recreate a Scrabble board while using a photo of the board that I found at: https://codegolf.stackexchange.com/questions/92055/draw-an-empty-scrabble-board - https://i.stack.imgur.com/0kZO8.jpg